vikingJason/5eVaultMain/content/2. DM Tools/Optional-Features/one-with-shadows.md

 obsidianUIMode: preview
 cssclasses: json5e-feat
 tags:
   - compendium/src/5e/phb
   - optional-feature/ei
-aliases: ["One with Shadows"]
+aliases:
+  - One with Shadows
 ---
 # One with Shadows
 *Source: Player's Handbook p.
 111. Available in the SRD.*